nf-core/test-datasets/README.md

 ## Sampling procedure

-The following command was used to sub-sample the raw paired-end FastQ files to 100,000 reads (see [seqtk](https://github.com/lh3/seqtk)).
+The example command below was used to sub-sample the raw paired-end FastQ files to 100,000 reads (see [seqtk](https://github.com/lh3/seqtk)).

 ```bash
 mkdir -p sample